 A SMART Map for Precision Medicine

-The first draft of the SMART Map for Precision Medicine (available on the website) is the outcome of two workshops that took place during the first quarter of 2017, in Aarhus (Denmark) and Valencia (Spain).
+The first draft of the SMART Map for Precision Medicine is the outcome of two workshops that took place during the first quarter of 2017, in Aarhus (Denmark) and Valencia (Spain).
 The Industrial Dialogues brought together actors from industry, civil society and the public sector with the goal to co-design tools that will enable businesses to address questions of social and environmental responsibility they face in their innovation processes.

 Francesco Lescai, SMART-map coordinator and Associate Professor in Genomics and Bioinformatics at Aarhus University, provides an overview of the SMART Map that has been elaborated so far.